Tips On Adding Spices To Baby Food Recipes

 Sugar ‘N Spice, And Everything Nice – Spruce Up Your Child’s Meals With These Tips

 Besides helping a child who is a picky eater warm up to foods they otherwise don’t enjoy – especially veggies — spices are also a great way to boost your tiny tot’s immune system and combat coughs, colds, infections, and an upset stomach.
-Here’s how you can incorporate child-safe spices –
+Here’s how you can incorporate child-safe spices to baby food recipes –

 > Garlic – Add to shredded chicken, lentil or carrot purees to improve your child’s digestion.
 Garlic has antioxidant properties, making this a winner!